 In China, gifting your friend an umbrella means you want to end the relationship because umbrella sounds like San in Chinese, which means to separate.
 Giving a married couple an umbrella as a gift should be avoided in all cases, at least in China.
 The Chinese believe that if it is raining and you are worried he or she will get wet, it’s better for both of you to huddle under one umbrella until you reach your partner’s destination.

 In 2009, five years after handing over command, I received a call from Subedar Ravinder Singh.
-His son came on line and told me that the umbrella I had gifted him at the time of taking over command of the unit has been preserved by him and was always a sign of encouragement for him.
-He also expressed his gratitude for training all the children of the unit on computers and that early introduction to technology had him exploring the world further and how it has helped him in his present career.
+His son came on line and said “Sir, the umbrella you gifted to me at the time of taking over command of the unit has been preserved by me and was always a sign of encouragement for me.
+Thank you very much Sir and also for training all the children of our unit on computers.
+The introductory training to technology I received at that early age made me explore the world further and it has helped me immensely in my career.
+Thank you Sir.”